A concentrator system uses a combination of adsorption and thermal or catalytic technology.

 A concentrator does not, in itself, destroy VOC, it merely concentrates it for more cost-effective destruction in a catalytic or thermal oxidizer.

-A concentrator system is particularly useful for process exhaust streams with VOC concentrations that are too high for cost-effective use of sacrificial systems and too low for cost effective use of thermal or catalytic oxidisers.
+Concentrator systems are particularly useful for process exhaust streams with VOC concentrations that are too high for cost-effective use of sacrificial systems and too low for cost effective use of thermal or catalytic oxidizers.

-The nett effect is the concentration of the solvent in the main air stream into a very much smaller airstream that can be cost effectively destroyed in an oxidiser.
-Concentration ratios of 8 to 15 times are normal and this will typically allow the oxidiser to run autothermally, with the excess heat generated in the oxidiser being used to heat the desorption air.
+The net effect is the concentration of the solvent in the main air stream into a very much smaller airstream that can be cost effectively destroyed in an oxidizer.
+Concentration ratios of 8 to 15 times are normal and this will typically allow the oxidizer to run autothermally, with the excess heat generated in the oxidizer being used to heat the desorption air.